-As part of the ORSA, stress and scenario testing is conducted to assess the new business funding liquidity risk under stressed conditions.
-This testing demonstrated that Vitality Life Limited maintains sufficient liquid resources to withstand severe short-term liquidity shocks with sufficient time available to seek additional funding or in extreme conditions reduce or stop writing new business.
+The scenario testing includes assessing the new business funding liquidity risk under stressed conditions.
+This testing demonstrated that the Company maintains sufficient liquid resources to withstand severe short-term liquidity shocks with sufficient time available to seek additional funding or in extreme conditions reduce or stop writing new business.

-The impact on the SCR cover of a change in Vitality status distribution without the expected improvement in claims was investigated.
-The adverse stress considered a shift of policyholders to higher Vitality statuses, and hence lower future premium increases.
-The results of the analysis showed that the Company can comfortably withstand such a stress.
+The scenario testing also assesses the impact on the SCR cover of a change in Vitality status distribution without the expected commensurate improvement in claims.
+The adverse scenario considered a shift of policyholders to higher Vitality statuses, and hence lower future premium increases.
+The results of the analysis showed that the Company's solvency cover can comfortably withstand such a stress.